 Of course, Gilmore Girls subverts a lot of these fairy tale elements, filtering them through a feministic sensibility.
 Consider the subtle inversions of Lorelai actively fleeing Hartford rather than being exiled, Emily proving less wicked than overprotective, and the two mending their relationship instead of competing for male attention.
 This version of Snow White takes full control of her fate, you see, finding a second lease on life not through Prince Charming but by running her own inn and raising the perfect daughter.
 Lest we forget, “Rory” is short for “Lorelai”.

 A such, our heroines’ various trysts have less to do with finding the perfect partner than deconstructing genre conventions.
 Throughout Gilmore Girls, Lorelai keeps hesitating between the same two spousal archetypes (as does Rory in later seasons): the wealthy socialite from fairy-tale books and the hard-working nurturer from romance novels.
-In “Americana Quirky”, handsome soul mates only serve as a prize for the protagonist finally sorting out her crap, so I wonder whether Palladino ultimately intended for Chris to reward Lorelai’s courage in confronting her past or for Luke to validate her initial decision to run away.
+In “Americana Quirky”, handsome soul mates only serve as a prize for the protagonist finally sorting out her crap, so I wonder whether Palladino ultimately intended for Rory’s father, Chris (David Sutcliffe), to reward Lorelai’s courage in confronting her past or for Luke (Scott Patterson), the aforementioned grumpy waiter, to validate her initial decision to run away.

 Oh, well.
 At least these new writers got the final shot right: our two heroines talking alone about the wonderful adventures that await them without ever mentioning men, marriage, or their girly feelings.
 I’ve heard some people complain that nothing ever happens in Gilmore Girls as if the comedy of manners could have delivered anything other than Lorelai shifting her outlook on life from point A to point B as Rory becomes her own person.
 It may not seem like much for fans of dragon-slaying knights or steamy melodrama, but those of us who fell in love with the characters (and Palladino’s unique voice) wouldn’t have had it any other way.